 Preparation for Life

 A number of subjects contribute to the Enterprise Education and Preparation for Life e.g. Steps for Success.
-Students who attend college will complete Work Experience if it is relevant to the course being studied.
 Work Experience placements will be offered to Year 10 students in 2015.
 A number of conferences and off-timetable days are also run.

-During the last week of June, all students in Years 7, 8 and 9 undertake activities to develop their enterprise skills and promote awareness of local charities,engagement with the local community and provide the opportunity to develop as a citizen through voluntary work.
-The normal school timetable is suspended for three days to enable students and staff to work together on a number of projects.
-Teams of students, under adult supervision and guidance, will spend three days working on a project of their own choice and on the Friday, present their solutions to other young people and staff at school.
+During the last week of June, all students in Years 7, 8 and 9 undertake activities to develop their enterprise skills and promote awareness of local charities ,engagement with the local community and provide the opportunity to develop as a citizen through voluntary work as part of our “Pledge week”.
+The normal school timetable is suspended for the week to enable students and staff to work together on a number of projects.
 The rationale behind the week is that in the 21st Century, all citizens need to be enterprising and outward looking both in their work and in their personal lives.
 Businesses need employees who are innovative in their approach to solving problems and who can cope with uncertainty and change.

 Should you require any further information about the Curriculum then please contact Mr C Barns, Assistant Principal via the Academy Office by telephoning 01953 452335 or by email firstname.lastname@example.org